solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 addresses.changeAddress("CONTRACT_NAME", contractAddress, chainId);
 ```

-FPS has the following type checks implemented for the function `changeAddress`
+FPS has the following type checks implemented for the function `changeAddress`:
-function:

 -   Address must be unique for a given name and chain id.
 -   Address must be non-zero.
 -   Chain id must be non-zero.
 -   Address must be a contract in the specified chain if `isContract` is set to `true`.
-- Address must not be contract in the specified chain if `isContract` is set to `false`.
+-   Address must not be a contract in the specified chain if `isContract` is set to `false`.
 -   Address must be different from the existing address.
 -   An address for the specified name must already exist.

 After a proposal that changes the address, the `getChangedAddresses` function should be called.
 This will return all of the old addresses, new addresses, and their respective names and chain id's.